-Our leadership comes from successfully navigating technology’s headwinds and riding waves of expansion and change.
-United by a creative and market-driven vision, we are dedicated to enabling our customers’ ongoing success, through a driving commitment to quality.
+Our leadership comes from successfully meeting the challenges presented by an evolving and dynamic technology industry; navigating the headwinds and riding its waves of continual expansion and change.
+United by a vision formed by creativity and market focus, we are dedicated to enabling our customers’ ongoing success and a driving commitment to quality.

 Ed Grady, President and Chief Executive Officer

-Paul Oldham, CFO, Sr. VP of Finance & Admin, Corporate Secretary
+Paul Oldham, CFO, Sr. Vice President of Administration, Chief Financial Officer and Corporate Secretary

 Paul Oldham is Senior Vice President of Administration, Chief Financial Officer and Corporate Secretary at Electro Scientific Industries, Inc. (ESI), where he has directed administrative and financial operations since joining the company in 2008.
 Mr. Oldham brings a wealth of knowledge and experience in global financial and operational planning to the company.
 His career spans nearly twenty years of administrative and financial management expertise within the high technology industry.
 Prior to ESI, Mr. Oldham held several senior leadership positions at Tektronix Inc. (Danaher Corporation) including Vice President of Tax, Treasury and Investor Relations, Vice President of Finance and Corporate Controller and European Operations Controller.
 Mr. Oldham earned his Bachelor of Science degree in accounting and MBA from Brigham Young University in Utah.